Rorate caeli: Rorate Mass

 The Rorate Mass got its proper name from the first word of the Introit (Entrance antiphon): "Rorate caeli désuper et nubes pluant justum" ("Drop down dew, ye heavens, from above, and let the clouds rain the just").

 In the extraordinary form of the Roman Rite, this Mass is celebrated very early in the morning on all Saturdays.
 In some areas, it is celebrated on several or even all weekdays during Advent (the Votive Mass of Our Lady in Advent).
 This custom faded after liturgical changes that occurred after the Second Vatican Council.

 The Rorate Mass is a Votive Mass in honor of the Virgin Mary for the season of Advent.
 It has a long tradition in the Catholic Church, especially in German-speaking areas.
 The Masses had to begin relatively early in the morning when it was still dark due to winter-time and were said by candlelight.

 "Rorate Mass" is, originally, the name for a votive Mass of the Blessed Virgin in Advent, named by its introit (the same Rorate coeli as above).
 As such, its liturgical color is white.
 It is a tradition to celebrate such Rorate Masses in the early morning (before sunrise), accompanied by candle light in an otherwise dark church.
 In the ordinary form of the Roman Rite, it is often replaced by a Mass with the liturgical texts of the corresponding Advent weekday (consequently with violet vestments), or possibly the day's saint, but with the rest of the Rorate Mass traditions.

 The Rorate Mass originated during the course of the Middle Ages as one of the various popular Advent devotions to the Blessed Virgin Mary which were then developed.
 As one of the themes of Advent is the Incarnation of Jesus Christ, the emergence of these devotions to the Blessed Virgin was natural.
 The Rorate Mass, in particular, was a favorite of the people.
-The Introit Antiphon, the Epistle, the Gradual, Gospel, and Communion Antiphon of the Rorate Mass were taken from the Mass of Ember Wednesday in Advent, the Offertory was taken from the Forth Sunday of Advent, and the orations (prayers) from the Feast of the Annunciation.
+The Introit Antiphon, the Epistle, the Gradual, Gospel, and Communion Antiphon of the Rorate Mass were taken from the Mass of Ember Wednesday in Advent, the Offertory was taken from the Fourth Sunday of Advent, and the orations (prayers) from the Feast of the Annunciation.

 The Rorate Mass was also known in the Middle Ages as the Missa aurea (the Golden Mass), because of the various promises added to it (varias enim promissiones adjungebant his Missis), and the Missa Angelica (the Angelic Mass) because of the Gospel reading which, recounting the Annunciation, opens with the words "Missus est Angelus Gábriel (The Angel Gabriel was sent)".

 The Rorate Mass was celebrated in the following ways: